Lee F. Gunn: Post-Naval Career

 Immediately after retirement, the Chief of Naval Operations appointed Gunn to lead an executive review of naval training, a nine-month review conducted by a senior team of experts.
 Gunn has also served as board member of the American Small Business Coalition from 2004 to 2008.

 President of the American Security Project, a bi-partisan national security think tank in Washington, DC; Chairman of the Board of Advisors to the Presidents of the Naval Postgraduate School in Monterey, CA and the Naval War College in Newport, RI; an advisor to the Global Perspectives Initiative at the University of Central Florida: and a member and Executive Board member of the Surface Navy Association, the professional association of more than 7,000 surface warriors and supporters in the United States Navy.
 He served as National President of the Surface Navy Association from 2001 to 2006.

-Importantly, Gunn joined the CNA Corporation in Alexandria, Virginia in October 2001 and, from 2003 until his retirement in 2015 served as President of CNA's Institute for Public Research (IPR).
+Gunn joined the CNA corporation in Alexandria, Virginia in October 2001.
+From 2003 until his retirement in 2015, he served as President of CNA's Institute for Public Research (IPR).
 IPR meets the research and analysis needs of those who address domestic policy issues in the areas of: air traffic management; education; health research and policy; organizational learning and effectiveness; safety and security; justice; energy, water, and climate; and other domestic issues.
-Gunn has been a member of CNA's Military Advisory Board (retired Admirals and Generals) researching issues in national security since 2009 and has been the Vice Chairman of CNA's MAB since 2012.
-He currently serves on the American Security Project's board of directors.
+Gunn has been a member of CNA's Military Advisory Board (retired admirals and generals) researching issues in national security since 2009 and was the Vice Chairman of CNA's MAB since 2012.

-Personal
+Gunn also served on the board of directors for the American Security Project.

+Politics

 In the 2024 United States presidential election, Gunn endorsed Kamala Harris.